 Applicants who express an interest in our Specialization in Epidemiology option should have Master's-level training or equivalent in epidemiology.
+Applicants who express an interest in our Specialization in Biostatistics option should have Master's-level training or equivalent in Biostatistics.

 Full-time students are accepted into the program for a September start date each year.
-The application deadline is January 31, 2019 but applications continue to be accepted until the program is full.
+The application deadline is January 31, 2021 but applications continue to be accepted until the program is full.